 There are not a lot of things going wrong with the OM656 engine at the moment, and we can’t exactly say that these engines haven’t had the time to show their issues.
 They are now 6 years old and plenty of them have covered a significant amount of miles.

-If you want to learn more about Mercedes engine problems, consult our ultimate guide!
+If you want to learn more about common Mercedes engine problems, consult our ultimate guide!

 OM656 Vacuum pump failure and recall